mkitti/AdaptiveResolutionOrientationSpace/README.md

         Type: Numeric, scalar
         Default: 2 (pixels)

-### PARAMETERS
-    filter - OrientationSpaceFilter to use, overrides order and sigma response - OrientationSpaceResponse to use, overrides order and sigma adaptLengthInRegime - Search current maxima regime to find smallest slopes
+### ADVANCED INPUTS (NAMED PARAMETERS)
+    adaptLengthInRegime - Adapt the resolution with the highest regime by searching for the maxima with the smallest derivative with respect to K;
         Type: logical
         Default: true
-    meanThresholdMethod - function to determine threshold of mean response
+    meanThresholdMethod - Function to determine threshold of mean response
         Type: char, function_handle
         Default: @thresholdOtsu
-    mask - binary mask the same size as I
+    mask - Binary mask the same size as I to limit the area of processing
         Type: logical
         Default: []
-    nlmsMask - binary mask the same size as I to apply to NLMS
+    nlmsMask - Override mask for NLMS processing.
+N x M
         Type: logical
-        Default: []
-    nlmsThreshold - threshold to apply to NLMS
+        Default: [] (Calculate mask using mean filter response) nlmsThreshold - Override attenuated mean response threshold to apply to NLMS
         Type: numeric, 2D
-        Default: []
+        Default: [] (Use AMOR)
-    useParallelPool - true if parallel pool should be used
+    useParallelPool - Logical if parallel pool should be used
         Type: logical
         Default: true
-    maskDilationDiskRadius - radius in pixels to dilate the mask
+    maskDilationDiskRadius - Disc structure element radius in pixels to dilate the mask calculated from the mean response
         Type: numeric
         Default: 3
-    maskFillHoles - fill holes in the mask
+    maskFillHoles - Logical indicating if holes should be filled in the nlmsMask.
+True indicates to holes should be filled.
         Type: logical
         Default: false
-    diagnosticMode - true if diagnostic figures should be shown
+    diagnosticMode - True if diagnostic figures should be shown
         Type: logical, scalar
         Default: false
-    K_sampling_delta - interval to sample K when using adaptLengthInRegime
+    K_sampling_delta - Interval to sample K when using adaptLengthInRegime
         Type: numeric, scalar
         Default: 0.1
-    responseOrder - order from which to retrieve response (not maxima)
+    responseOrder - K_m, orientation filter resolution at which to calculate the response values;
         Type: numeric, scalar
         Default: 3
+    bridgingLevels - Number of bridging steps to complete.
+A value of 1 or 2 is valid.
+    	Type: numeric, scalar
+    	Default: 2
+    suppressionValue - Value to assign to pixels that are suppressed in the NMS/NLMS steps
+    	Type: numeric, scalar
+    	Default: 0
+    filter - OrientationSpaceFilter object instance to use, overrides order and sigma parameters; Used to share filter initialization between many function calls
+    	Type: OrientationSpaceFilter
+    	Default: Create new filter based on order and sigma inputs response - OrientationSpaceResponse object to use, overrides order, sigma, and filter; used to share filter response between many function calls.
+    	Type: OrientationSpaceResponse
+    	Default: Convolve filter with the response to calculate the response

+### UNSERIALIZATION INPUTS (NAMED PARAMETERS)
+These parameters allow some of the output in the struct {\em other}, below, to be fed back into the function in order to obtain the full output of the function.
+The purpose of this is so that the full output can be regenerated from a subset of the output that has been saved to disk, or otherwise serialized, without the need for complete recomputation.

+    maxima_highest - numeric 3D array
+    K_highest - numeric 3D array
+    bridging - struct array
+    nlms_highest - numeric 3D array
+    nlms_single - numeric 2D array

+See below for detailed descriptions

 ### OUTPUT
-    response - response values (at responseOrder) of maxima size(image) x M
+    response - Orientation filter response values at resolution K = K_m corresponding to the maxima in theta
-    theta    - maxima
+        Type: 3D numeric array of dimensions N x M x T theta    - Contains the orientation local maxima detected at each pixel.
+T corresponds to the great number of maxima found at any pixel in the image
-    nms      - non-maximum suppression like image
+        Type: 3D numeric array of dimensions N x M x T nms      - Response weighted segmentation output, non-maximum suppression like image
-               same size as image
-    angularResponse
-             - response values at regular intervals other    - struct containing various variables:
+        Type: 2D numeric array of dimensions N x M angularResponse - Filter responses corresponding to equiangular 2K_h+1 samples at resolution K = K_h
+        Type: 3D array of dimensions N x M x 2K_h+1 other    - Struct containing the following fields for lower-level analysis and serialization .nlms_highest -  AR-NLMS using highest regime maxima using K = K_m responses
+            Type: 3D numeric array of dimensions N x M x (T-1) .nlms_highest_mip -  Maximum response projection of nlms_highest
-    .nlms_highest - NLMS using highest regime maxima .maxima_highest - Maxima at highest regime
+            Type: 2D numeric array of dimensions N x M .maxima_highest -  Orientation local maxima at highest regime
-    .nlms_highest_mip - Maximum Intensity Projection of .nlms_highest
-    .maximum_single_angle - Angle at lowest single-orientation regime .nlms_single - NLMS at maximum_single_angle
-    .nlms_single_binary - binarized .nlms_single by meanResponse
+            Type: 3D numeric array of dimensions N x M x (T-1) .K_highest - K values corresponding to maxima in maxima_highest
+            Type: 3D numeric array of dimensions N x M x (T-1) .maxima_single_angle - Orientation maximum at Regime 0
+            Type: 2D numeric array of dimensions N x M .nlms_single - NLMS using maximum_single_angle and K = K_m responses
+            Type: 2D numeric array of dimensions N x M .nlms_single_binary nlms_single thresholded using the attenuatedMeanResponse
+            Type: 2D logical array of dimensions N x M .meanResponse - Mean orientation filter response
-    .attenuatedMeanResponse - meanResponse attenuated by neighborhood
+            Type: 2D numeric array of dimensions N x M .attenuatedMeanResponse - meanResponse attenuated by neighborhood occupancy
-    .meanResponse - mean orientationSpace response
-    .nlmsMask - mask used to process NLMS
+            Type: 2D numeric array of dimensions N x M .nlmsMask - Logical mask of the area where the segmentation was analyzed
-    .params - input parameters
+            Type: 2D logical array of dimensions N x M .params - Struct containing the input parameters
-    .combinedResR - currently the same as response
+            Type: Struct
+        .nlmsR NLMS using maxima from the highest regime and from regime 0 using the filter response at K = K_h
+            Type: 3D numeric array of dimensions N x M x T .nlmsR_mip_binary Maximum response projection of nlmsR thresholded by the attenuatedMeanResponse
+            Type: 2D logical array of dimensions N x M .bridging A structure array with a length of 2.
+First element of the array corresponds with the first bridging step.
+The second element of the array corresponds with the second bridging step.
+            .full_binary - (Top input) Array with true values indicating a superset of pixels in the final segmentation
+                Type: 2D logical array, N x M .consensus_binary - (Left input) 2D logical array containing a subset of pixels used in bridging
+                Type: 2D logical array, N x M .segments - Connected components to connect together with bridges
+                Type: 2D integer array, N x M .fragments - Pixels in which to search for bridges between segments
+                Type: 2D integer array, N x M
+            .bridges - Pixels added to connect segments
+                Type: 2D logical array, N x M .bridgedSkeleton - 2D logical array, output of the bridging procedure, where the segments have been connected with the bridges and have been subjected to morphological skeletonization

+### USE OF OUTPUTS

+The main output of the function is the segmentation as outlined in Section \ref{section:segmentation}.
+Along with this the orientations and corresponding response values at K = K_m are provided.
+This is meant to mimic the outputs provided by steerable filter analysis.

+The fourth output is the sampled orientation responses at K = K_h and is again meant for compatibility with the output by prior steerable filter analysis.
+This can be used to perform further analysis of orientation space including at for lower resolutions (K < K_h).

+The fifth output is a structure that contains fields referring to intermediate results created in the analysis process.
+Importantly, this contains information about the three AR-NLMS procedures performed.
+Because of the maximum response projections performed segmentation, this information is not readily extracted from the prior outputs.
+This information can be used to determine from what step of the procedure a pixel was added or excluded from the final output.
+Additionally, the orientation information could be used for more precise localization operations.

+Overall, the outputs allow for the outputs to readily used as a direct segmentation by thresholding the NMS-like output or as an intermediate step for further analysis.

 ### EXAMPLES
     demo = zeros(256);